-- Offer sexual harassment prevention training and education to the University community, and consistent with California Government Code 12950.1, provide sexual harassment prevention training and education to each supervisory employee; - Offer prevention education programs to all incoming students and new employees, and ongoing prevention and awareness campaigns to the University community, to promote awareness of rape and acquaintance rape, domestic violence, dating violence, sexual assault, and stalking, including the definition of consent, options for bystander intervention, and risk reduction awareness information; - Offer annual training on issues related to sexual violence, as defined in this Policy, for individuals conducting formal investigations of reports or conducting hearings; - Provide all members of the University community with a process for reporting sexual harassment or sexual violence in accordance with the Policy; - Identify on- and off-campus resources for reporting sexual harassment or sexual violence, including law enforcement, medical, and victim support services;
+- Establish an independent, confidential Advocacy Office for sexual misconduct (sexual violence, dating violence, domestic violence, stalking, and sexual assault) called CARE: Advocacy Office for Sexual and Gender-Based Violence and Misconduct; - Provide mandatory sexual harassment prevention training and education to the University community.
+Additionally consistent with California Government Code 12950.1, provide sexual harassment and abusive conduct prevention training and education to each supervisory employee; - 3.
+Provide mandatory prevention education programs to all incoming students and new employees, and ongoing prevention and awareness campaigns to the University community, to promote awareness of rape and acquaintance rape, domestic violence, dating violence, sexual assault, and stalking, including the definition of consent, options for bystander intervention, and risk reduction awareness information: - Provide mandatory comprehensive annual training on issues related to responding to sexual violence as defined in this Policy, including trauma-informed approaches, for individuals conducting formal investigations of reports or conducting hearings;

-- Provide prompt and effective response to reports of sexual harassment, sexual violence, or reports of retaliation related to reports of sexual harassment or sexual violence in accordance with the Policy; - Provide written notification as outlined in Section V.B.1 of the Policy; and - Designate trained individuals, including, or other than, the Title IX Officer (Sexual Harassment Officer) to serve as resources for members of the University community who have questions or concerns regarding behavior that may be sexual harassment or sexual violence.
+- 5. Provide all members of the University community with a process for reporting sexual harassment or sexual violence in accordance with the Policy; - Identify internal and external resources for reporting sexual harassment or sexual violence, including law enforcement, medical, and victim support services; - 7.
+Provide prompt and effective response to reports of sexual harassment, sexual violence, or reports of retaliation related to reports of sexual harassment or sexual violence in accordance with the Policy; - 8.
+Provide written notification as outlined in Section V.B.1 of the Policy; and - 9.
+Designate trained individuals, including, or other than, the Title IX Officer (Sexual Harassment Officer) to serve as resources for members of the University community who have questions or concerns regarding behavior that may be sexual harassment or sexual violence. - 10.
+Proceedings will incorporate these additional elements: - a.
+Timely notice of meetings at which the accused or complainant, or both, may be present. - Timely access to the complainant, the accused, and appropriate officials to any information that will be used after the fact-finding investigation but during informal and formal disciplinary meetings and hearings. - c.
+Is conducted by officials who do not have a conflict of interest or bias for or against the complainant or the accused.

-1. Title IX Officer (Sexual Harassment Officer)
+Title IX Officer (Sexual Harassment Officer)